ICB-DCM/cOmicsArt/docs/Transcript.md

 To illustrate how the options below the bar work, we select condition and the plot updates instantaneously, showing you potential similarities based on the sample condition we selected.

-Note that now since all the tabs are visible we can always switch between any of them to do the analysis and switch to any other.
+Once you have completed the initial pre-processing step, all the other statistical analysis tabs will now be visible to you.
+You can switch between any of them at any time to do the analysis.

-We we'll start with sample correlation.
+We will start with Sample Correlation.
 [If you want more information on what kind of pre-processing we can do you can click on the helper button or go to the documentation].

 ## Sample Correlation ##

-Here again on the left side is the sidebar with the available options for the plot.
+[Here again on the left side is the sidebar with the available options for the plot]

 in this case up above the button things that need recomputing you can always click on the help files if you are not quite sure which kind of correlation method for example in this case you want to choose and down below are things that can directly change the plot